 steps: - label: "Pipeline upload" command: buildkite-agent pipeline upload agents: os: "<some-os-tag>"

 Start the agent

-# Powershell (with admin privileges) nssm start buildkite-agent # Bash (via Raspberry Pi) # no, Git Bash doesn't entirely work # yes, WSL2 seemed a can of worms # and yes, working on this does require three operating systems # I'm fine, how 'bout you? ~/.buildkite-agent/bin/buildkite-agent start
+# Powershell (with admin privileges) nssm start buildkite-agent # Bash (via Raspberry Pi) # or WSL2 # no, Git Bash doesn't entirely work # and yes, working on this does require three operating systems # I'm fine, how 'bout you? ~/.buildkite-agent/bin/buildkite-agent start

 Docs for installing on Windows